-Additional time is required to record images when Active D-lighting is on (pg.
-433).
-Use matrix metering (pg.
-114).
+When Active D-Lighting is on, the capacity of the memory buffer drops and additional time is required to record images (pg.
+429).
+Matrix metering is recommended (pg.
+110).
 Although exposure is in fact reduced to prevent loss of detail in highlights and shadows, highlights, underexposed areas, and mid-tones are automatically adjusted to prevent the resulting photograph from being underexposed.
 The [Brightness] and [Contrast] Picture Control settings (pg.
-171) can not be adjusted while active D-lighting is in effect.
-Noise, distortion or banding may be visible at high ISO sensitivities.
-Note that Active D-Lighting is not available with sensitivities of HI 0.3 or higher.
+167) can not be adjusted while Active D-Lighting is in effect.
+Noise, distortion, or banding may be visible at high ISO sensitivities.
+In exposure mode H, an Active D-Lighting setting of [Auto] is equivalent to [Normal].

-"Active D-Lighting" versus "D-Lighting"
+V "Active D-Lighting" versus "D-Lighting"